 Many marketers mistakenly assume that the younger generation dominates the online scene, but frequent internet use isn’t limited to Millennials, teens, and tweens.
 Pew Research Center reveals that 12 percent of adults who fall between the ages of 50 to 64 say they’re constantly online, while 6 percent of adults above the age of 65 reports the same.
 The internet provides information and entertainment for all races, genders and income levels, so it’s a safe bet to assume your online video has an excellent chance of reaching viewers from your target demographic.

-You can increase your chances at reaching target demographics with your video marketing efforts by creating content that doesn’t just promote or advertise.
+You can increase your chances of reaching target demographics with your video marketing efforts by creating content that doesn’t just promote or advertise.
 Make sure you mix a healthy amount of engaging content into your videos so they are shared, liked and enjoyed by your audience.
 If you purchase ads on someone else’s video or channel, use A/B testing and programmatic tools to ensure your campaigns are running on content that engages with your audience.

 Online video advertising refers to any type of video marketing that takes place online.
 You might find online video ads on the following types of websites: